Christinamawel/Currency-Exchanger/README.md

 ## Setup

+if you want to just see the page you can view it on gh-pages here https://christinamawel.github.io/Currency-Exchanger/

 * _Clone this repository to your desktop_
 * _Navigate to Currency-Exchanger in your terminal_
 * _type npm install and press enter_